By Jimmy Warden

 Second, it’s crucial to understand that other people’s opinions are just that.
 Sure, opinions may hold some clout in regards to the social hierarchy, but they are not definitive.
 Just because someone says “you suck” today, doesn’t mean they won’t be praising you next week for a job well done.
 It is all about taking the opinions in stride, determining whether their opinion holds value, and acting on it appropriately.
 In sum, if their opinion holds some truth, you can make a change to improve yourself.
 If their opinion is coming from a place of envy, jealousy, or meanness, it may be time to find another social group.

-Lastly, it’s up to us whether or not we agree with what others think or say about us.
+Lastly, it’s up to us whether or not we agree with what others think or say about us, or whether we agree with our own anxieties.
 Often times we get caught up in, “so and so made me feel ___ because they…”, when in reality we are responsible for our own emotional well-being.
-We have the choice whether or not to take opinions personally.
+The same can be said for when we engage in that spiral thought pattern.
+We can continue to think that the universe is conspiring against us or that the actions that we have to take are too daunting or we can choose to approach those thoughts differently.
+We have the choice whether or not to take opinions or personal thoughts to heart.
 We have the choice to agree with what was said or disagree with what was said.
+We have the choice to agree with our fearful thoughts or merely acknowledge the fact that they’re just thoughts.
 Each time do, we are casting a positive or negative vote on our self-esteem.

 So, the choice is yours.